adrelanos/aeternity-wiki/Claiming-Your-Ledger-Nano-S.md

 ## I still have questions, who can I talk to:

+On Slack, please feel free to inform @tombo and ask for assistance in the #signer-beta channel.

-Please visit our
+You can also visit our
-[[Contacts and Communities|Contacts-and-Communities]] page for resources on how you can reach out to the team.
+[[Contacts and Communities|Contacts-and-Communities]] page for more resources on how you can reach out to the team.

+On Slack, please feel free to inform @tombo and ask for assistance in the #signer-beta channel.

 [![](https://cdn-images-1.medium.com/max/800/1*Fh8Te8hkihkvLufP05tKPQ.png)](#)

-### How to get an æternity Ledger Nano S using a different Ledger Nano S

-** more information and instructions asap**

-Do not forget on slack to inform: @tombo, and send link into #signer-beta